Higher Auslander-Reiten sequences and $t$-structures: Introduction

-where the $I^j$'s are injective $R$-modules.
-This is proved in Proposition \ref{again my sweet injectives}.
+where the $I^j$'s are injective $R$-modules (Proposition \ref{again my sweet injectives prop}).
 Now Serre duality leads to a duality between $X$ and $X'$ which can be phrased as $X' \cong \DTr \Omega^n X$, where $\Omega^n$ is the $n$'th syzygy in a projective resolution of $X$ and $\DTr$ is Auslander and Reiten's dual of the transpose.
-Moreover, if $V$ is simple and $C^0$ is indecomposable and non-projective we retrieve Iyama's original formula for AR duality: $C^{-n-2} = \DTr C^0$.
-This is showed in Theorems \ref{AR seq sec againnn} and \ref{really really AR}.
+Moreover, if $V$ is simple and $C^0$ is indecomposable and non-projective we retrieve Iyama's original formula for AR duality: $C^{-n-2} = \DTr \Omega^n C^0$.
+This is showed in Theorem \ref{really really AR thm}.
 The material in this section is a shortened version of the master thesis \cite{A} of the first author.

 In Section \ref{section frobenius algebras} we discuss the special duality features that arise when $R$ is a Frobenius algebra.
 We apply those results in Section \ref{section cat bgg} to the category $\BGG$ of Bernstein-Gelfand-Gelfand of a complex semi-simple Lie algebra $\g$.
 By theory of Soergel, see \cite{S}, the derived category $\Db(\BGG_0)$ of the principal block $\BGG_0 \subset \BGG$ is equivalent to a full subcategory of $\T^b_{\mod(R)}$ where $R$ is the coinvariant algebra of the Weyl group of $\g$.
 The coinvariant algebra is Frobenius.
-In Theorem \ref{Soergel's theory} this allows us to interpret $\BGG$ as a quotient category of $\A_{\mod(R)}$.
+In Theorem \ref{Soergel's theory thm} this allows us to interpret $\BGG$ as a quotient category of $\A_{\mod(R)}$.
 This provides an interesting relationship between $\BGG$ and AR theory in $\mod(R)$ that deserves to be investigated further.
-In particular, there seem to be some interesting links between AR theory and the so called dual Rouquier complex (see \cite{EW}) which is of interest to us since the cohomology of its coinvariants calculates extensions of Verma modules.
-See \ref{multisar} and \ref{Verma ext}.
+In particular, there seem to be some interesting links between AR theory and the so called dual Rouquier complex (see \cite{EW}) which is an interesting object since the cohomology of its coinvariants calculates higher extensions of Verma modules.
+See Sections \ref{multisar} and \ref{Verma ext}.